Roth Conversion Calculator:

 The bracket gap is large enough to offset the lost compounding.

 Federal brackets only.
-State taxes can shift the math significantly.
+State taxes, ACA premium subsidies, and IRMAA surcharges can shift the math significantly and aren't modeled here.

 📊